nyankoclaws/tp/docs/UserGuide.md

 List all contacts and their details.

 ### Checking who is free : `whoisfree`
 View all persons that are available on the specified day and time.
-Do note that the result is positive if and only if the specified time is within the range of a person's free time tag.
-The start of time range is inclusive, but the end of of time range is exclusive.
-For example, `whoisfree Mon:0800` will match `Mon:0800-0900`, but not `Mon:0700-0800`.

 Format: `whoisfree DAY:TIME`
 - `DAY` is from Mon-Sun